Decoding Neuronal Networks: A Reservoir Computing Approach for Predicting Connectivity and Functionality: Introduction

-We propose in this work a simplified approach for interpreting electrophysiological signals from complex networks, which retrieves the connectivity between the different sampled regions in the network and learns the dynamic interactions between them.
-The model is based on \textit{Reservoir Computer Network} (RCN) \cite{lukovsevivcius2009reservoir}, exploiting the information emerged by sampling electrophysiological signals from a complex neural circuitry.
-The complexity of these circuits cannot be easily understood from a standard measurement analysis, and hence they are modeled as nonlinear networks with inner random connections.
-We show that using this model we obtain the connectivity map (CM) with higher accuracy than the most common methods, such as Cross-Correlagram (CC) \cite{perkel1967neuronal,salinas2001correlated} and Transfer-Entropy (TE) \cite{PhysRevLett.85.461}.
-Connectivity refers to the weighted relationships between the different units of the network (single neurons, populations or circuits of any type).
-We also demonstrate the capacity of the model to predict the spatio-temproal response of a given network to a specific input.
+In this work, we propose an artificial neural network model for interpreting electrophysiological signals within intricate networks.
+Our approach uncovers connectivity patterns among different sampled regions in the network and captures dynamic interactions between them.
+The model is based on the \textit{Reservoir Computer Network} (RCN) architecture \cite{lukovsevivcius2009reservoir}, leveraging information gleaned from electrophysiological measurements in complex neural circuits.
+These circuits defy easy comprehension through standard measurement analyses, leading us to model them as nonlinear networks with internal random connections.
+Notably, our model outperforms common methods, including Cross-Correlation (CC) \cite{perkel1967neuronal,salinas2001correlated} and Transfer-Entropy (TE) \cite{PhysRevLett.85.461}, in accurately predicting the network’s connectivity map (CM).
+Furthermore, we demonstrate the model’s ability to forecast the spatio-temporal response of a given network to specific inputs.
+To validate our predictions, we combine experimental measurements using microelectrode arrays (MEA) with \textit{in-vitro} mice cortical neurons \cite{auslender2023integrated} and numerical simulations conducted using the NEST simulator \cite{Gewaltig:NEST}.